Currents of History

 Reviewed: The Illinois by James Gray, University of Illinois Press, 1989 and The Sangamon by Edgar Lee Masters, University of Illinois Press, 1988

-Their biographies are as closely connected as their courses.
+The rivers' biographies are as closely connected as their courses.
 James Gray published The Illinois in 1940; Edgar Lee Masters The Sangamon in 1942.
 Both were installments in the Rivers of America series begun in 1937 by publisher Farrar & Rinehart; both have now been reissued by the University of Illinois Press as part of its series of Prairie State Books.

 The Illinois has always been more useful than inspiring, serving successively as a voyageurs' route, a commercial artery, an industrial-scale fishery, and most recently, a series of hydrologically managed ponds for the barge companies.
 Gray praises it as "the calmest and most disciplined of rivers," which is a pretty way of saying "dull."
 As for the Sangamon, Masters, who grew up in the river town of Petersburg, concedes that it's "not navigable, not noted for its commercial activity, not distinguished for majestic scenery, not for a battle, not for a single historic event, distinguished for nothing but for good and useful lives lived along its shores—which is a very pretty way of saying "dull."

 While not great in themselves, then, these rivers were the scene of great events.
 Their stories are told here in unconventional books that combine history and fiction.
 Each book has a mood but no real theme, and each is about as organized as an attic storeroom.
-Readers who have spent a pleasant afternoon or two poking around attic storerooms, however, may think the clutter part of their charm.
+Readers who have spent a pleasant afternoon or two poking around attic storerooms, however, may think the clutter to be part of their charm.

 Gray's The Illinois, for example, gives us a lively sampling of 19th-century travelers' accounts, which some might call the first works of fiction to be inspired by the state of Illinois.
-He also gives us the barge sailors and the small-town eccentrics, even a critical review of the three poets of the Illinois country, Carl Sandburg, Vachel Lindsay, and Masters.
+He also gives us the barge hands and the small-town eccentrics, even a critical review of the three poets of the Illinois country, Carl Sandburg, Vachel Lindsay, and Masters.
 Much of the book consists of character sketches.
 We meet backwoods entrepreneurs like Dennis Offut, circuit-riding preachers like Peter Cartwright, and political heavyweights like Stephen A. Douglas, the "Little Giant" who was Lincoln's debate antagonist, and Judge David Davis, the kingmaker behind Lincoln who later became Chief Justice of the U.S. Supreme Court.

 Gray's way with an anecdote is almost cinematic.
 It isn't hard to imagine Steamboat Elsie in a John Ford film, or Chief Black Hawk, or those wild boys from Clary's Grove who "distracted themselves by rolling complaisant drunkards downhill in barrels."
 Gray also had the knack for a phrase that used to mark the better class of newspaper writer.
 French governor Frontenac, he tells us, was "always zestfully on the make."
 La Salle "boiled with principles."
 The Iroquois were "artists in destruction."
 As for the river itself, the Illinois "made its bed ages ago, and continues, dutifully, to lie in it."